berkeley-ospo/safe-ose-2025/description.md

 # Introduction

-The **Scientific Python Open Source Ecosystem ($\spose$)** \citep{millman2011python, perez2011python} is a cornerstone of modern scientific computing, data analysis, and machine learning.
+With its vast array of open-source tools, frameworks, and libraries, the **Scientific Python Open Source Ecosystem ($\spose$)** \citep{millman2011python, perez2011python} has become an indispensable pillar of modern scientific computing, data analysis, and machine learning.
+The ecosystem supports the entire computational science lifecycle, from data gathering, to analysis, to publication and dissemination, and varies in generality from fundamental data structures, to general scientific algorithms, to domain-specific routines.
-Together with the *Jupyter Open Source Ecosystem ($\jupyterose$)* \citep{Kluyver2016jupyter}, it enables cutting-edge research across disciplines, from astrophysics to bioinformatics.
+Together with the *Jupyter Open Source Ecosystem ($\jupyterose$)* \citep{Kluyver2016jupyter}, it enables cutting-edge research across disciplines, from astrophysics \citep{astropy:2013, astropy:2018, astropy:2022} to seismology \citep{Beyreuther2010, Megies2011, Krischer2015}.
 Python's recent ascension to the #1 programming language on GitHub \citep{Octoverse2024}, surpassing JavaScript, underscores the critical importance and widespread use of these ecosystems.
-That surge in popularity also reflects the increasing centrality of data-driven approaches in science, education, and industry, making the security and reliability of these ecosystems paramount to global scientific and technological progress.
+That surge in popularity also reflects the increasing centrality of data-driven approaches in science, education, industry, and defense, making the security and reliability of these ecosystems paramount to national and global scientific and technological progress.

 # Current Status